Updated July 4, 2023

 How Does Hyperinflation Work?

-- Prices increase at an uncontrollable rate because there is not enough currency in circulation to keep up with demand.
+- Prices increase uncontrollably because of the circulation of insufficient currency to keep up with demand.
 Prices rise to fill the gap between inflation and economic growth.

 - As prices inflate, people have less spending power, which leads them to withdraw their cash from banks and hoard it at home or invest it in tangible assets like gold or collectibles, driving up prices for those things too.